 At AACC, we think we can help.
 Our Career Services office provides you with a number of resources, both guided and self-directed, that can put you on the path toward a field that works best for you.

-Here are four steps we can walk you through in the journey to help you increase your chances of identifying and pursuing a successful, rewarding career.
+With these four steps we can help you increase your chances of identifying and pursuing a successful, rewarding career.

-For us to help you better, we recommend that you do an online self-assessment before meeting with us.
+We recommend that you complete an online self-assessment before meeting with us.
 While there’s no single (or magical) test to tell you what you should choose as a major or career, there are a number of recognized assessments that can give insight into yourself, your interests and possibly those vocations that might be more challenging for you.
 In the process, you’ll go through some honest reflection and meaningful research.

 Start by using these online tools: